The following patent was granted by

 refugees, etc.

-Once the visitor has submitted all of his required
+Once the visitor has submitted all of

-information, the visitor's temporary data record stored in
+his required information, the visitor's temporary data

-the Kiosk's memory 4, is sent to the Central Database 2, via
+record stored in the Kiosk's memory 4, is sent to the

-a secure network 10.
-In FIG. 2, this step in the process is
+Central Database 2, via a secure network 10.
+In FIG. 2, this

-identified as "Log Visit in Central Database", block 101.
+step in the process is identified as "Log Visit in Central

 A program at the Central Database 2 then processes